- Acyclovir oral tablet only comes as a generic drug. It doesn’t have a brand-name version.

 An interaction is when a substance changes the way a drug works.
 This can be harmful or prevent the drug from working well.
 To help prevent interactions, your doctor should manage all of your medications carefully.
 Be sure to tell your doctor about all medications, vitamins, or herbs you’re taking.

-To find out how this drug might interact with something else you’re taking, talk to your doctor or pharmacist.
+To find out how this drug might interact with something else you’re taking, talk with your doctor or pharmacist.

 This drug comes with several warnings.